yetanotherco/zkRust/README.md

 ## Usage:

-To use zkRust, define the code you would like to generate a proof for in a `fn main()` in a `main.rs` directory with the following structure:
+To use zkRust, To use zkRust users specify a `fn main()` whose execution is proven within the zkVM.
+This function must be defined within a `main.rs` file in a directory with the following structure:

 ```
 .
 └── <PROGRAM_DIRECTORY>
     ├── Cargo.toml
-    ├── lib/
     └── src
         └── main.rs
 ```

-For using more complex workspaces write and import a separate lib/ crate into the .
+For using more complex programs you can import a separate lib/ crate into the .

 ```
 .